feder-cr/Auto_Jobs_Applier_AIHawk/README.md

 ### PLUS. data_folder_example

 The `data_folder_example` folder contains a working example of how the files necessary for the bot's operation should be structured and filled out.
-This folder serves as a practical reference to help you correctly set up your work environment for the LinkedIn job search bot.
+This folder serves as a practical reference to help you correctly set up your work environment for the job search bot.

 #### Contents